ROM cartridge: History

 The Fairchild Channel F was the first video game console to feature games on interchangeable ROM cartridges.

 A precursor to modern game cartridges of second generation video consoles was introduced with the first generation video game console Magnavox Odyssey in 1972, using jumper cards to turn on and off certain electronics inside the console.
-A modern take on game cartridges was invented by Wallace Kirschner, Lawrence Haskel of Alpex Computer Corporation as well as Jerry Lawson at Fairchild Semiconductor, for use with the Fairchild Channel F home console in 1976.
+A modern take on game cartridges was invented by Wallace Kirschner and Lawrence Haskel of Alpex Computer Corporation as well as Jerry Lawson at Fairchild Semiconductor, for use with the Fairchild Channel F home console in 1976.
 This cartridge approach became popular with the release of the Atari 2600 the following year.
 From the late 1970s to mid-1990s, the majority of home video game systems were cartridge-based.

 As compact disc technology became widely used for data storage, most hardware companies moved from cartridges to CD-based game systems.
-Nintendo remained the lone hold-out, using cartridges for their Nintendo 64 system; the company did not transition to optical media until the release of the GameCube in 2001.
+Nintendo remained the lone holdout, using cartridges for their Nintendo 64 system; the company did not transition to optical media until the release of the GameCube in 2001.
 Cartridges were also used for their handheld consoles, which are known as Game Paks in the Game Boy family of handhelds and as Game Cards in the DS/3DS line of handhelds.
 These cartridges are much smaller and thinner than previous cartridges.
 In the case of Game Cards, flash memory is used to store the game data in lieu of dedicated ROM chips used in most previous game cartridges.
 Sony's PlayStation Vita handheld also used a similar cartridge design known as the PlayStation Vita Game Card, which uses flash memory technology much like Nintendo's Game Cards.